krutoo/showcase/README.md

 // React bootstrap code
 import { createRoot } from 'react-dom/client';

+// "stories entrypoint" (this is an alias, more on that later) import foundStories from '#found-stories';

 // util for validate story-modules import { filterValidStories } from '@krutoo/showcase/runtime';

-// React component for showing documentation with all stories import { ShowcaseApp } from '@krutoo/showcase/runtime-showcase';
+// Standalone React component for showing documentation with all stories import { ShowcaseApp } from '@krutoo/showcase/runtime-showcase';

-// "stories entrypoint" (this is an alias, more on that later) import foundStories from '#found-stories';

 // import styles bundle
 import '@krutoo/showcase/runtime-showcase/styles.css';